| Sharing the trail

 horse is confused as to what you are doing, hearing your voice will

+help.
 Be extra careful on hills.
 If you can, position yourself so you are

 below the horse instead of above him.
 Remember, a frightened horse will